-We obtain CDS rates data from Datastream (see Figure 1).
+We obtain CDS rates data from Datastream (see Fig. 1).
 Appendix A contains the details of the bootstrap procedure used to obtain the probabilities of default.
-In particular, we compute the following conditional (risk neutral) probability:
+In particular, we compute the following conditional (risk-neutral) probability:

-(2) P(n)=Prob(Default in year n | No Default before year n)
+$$P(n) = Prob(Default in year n|No Default before year n).$$ (1)

 In a normal environment the conditional probability of bankruptcy in any given year is increasing over time, since the variance in assets' value is increasing over time.
-The one exception is when a bank is facing the risk of a run.
+An exception is when a bank is facing the risk of a run.
 If today an otherwise solvent bank faces the risk of a run, its probability of bankruptcy in the near term would be much higher than the probability of bankruptcy in the future, conditional on surviving this year.
-If a bank run is likely, then we should find P(1) > P(2), as it is more likely that default occurs in the short term than in the longer term, conditional on surviving.
-Conversely, if P(1) < P(2) then it is unlikely that a bank is subject to a bank run.
-We therefore compute the Bank Run index as to gauge whether a bank is at risk of a run.
-We compute the Bank Run index for the banks that are the first recipients of Government funding, namely, the nine largest commercial banks (ten with Wachovia), including in this category also the three investment banks that either filed to become commercial banks or were going to merge with one.
-(See discussion in Section 1.5.)
+If a bank run is likely, then we should find P(1) > P(2), as it is more likely that default occurs in the short-term than in the longer-term, conditional on surviving.
+Conversely, if P(1) < P(2), then it is unlikely that a bank is subject to a bank run.
+We therefore compute the bank run index as to gauge whether a bank is at risk of a run.5 We compute the bank run index for the banks that are the first recipients of government funding, namely, the nine largest commercial banks (ten with Wachovia), including in this category also the three investment banks that either filed to become commercial banks or were going to merge with one.
 Unfortunately, CDS data on State Street and Bank of NY Mellon are not available.

-(3) $$R = P(1) - P(2)$$
+$$R = P(1) - P(2) \tag{3}$$

-Figure 2 shows the time series of these indices for the eight banks.
-The vertical dotted line corresponds to 10/10/2008, the Friday before the Government announcement of the Revised Paulson's plan.
-As it can be seen, on 10/10/2008, Citigroup, Wachovia and the three investment banks had a positive Bank Run index R, an indication that potentially a bank run was indeed taking place on them.
-It is interesting to note that before Lehman's bankruptcy on September 15, 2008, only two banks, Morgan Stanley and Merrill Lynch, displayed a positive index R. At the time of Lehman Bankruptcy, Goldman Sachs bank Run Index R also turned positive, and a few weeks later Citigroup, while the other commercial banks indices remained unchanged.
+Fig. 2 shows the time series of these indices for the eight banks.
+The vertical dotted line corresponds to October 10, 2008, the Friday before the government announcement of the Revised Paulson Plan.
+As can be seen, on October 10, 2008, Citigroup, Wachovia, and the three investment banks had a positive bank run index R, an indication that potentially a bank run was indeed taking place on them.
+It is interesting to note that before Lehman's bankruptcy on September 15, 2008, only two banks, Morgan Stanley and Merrill Lynch, displayed a positive index R. At the time of Lehman Brothers Bankruptcy, Goldman Sachs bank run index R also turned positive, and a few weeks later Citigroup's did, while the other commercial banks' indices remained unchanged.

 If the main source of inefficiency is the risk of a bank run, then a government intervention that reduces the risk of a run should mainly benefit the banks at risk of a run.
-In other words, at the announcement of the government intervention banks with a positive bank run index should experience an increase in the value of their assets that far exceed the subsidy, while banks with a negative index should not.
+In other words, at the announcement of the government intervention, banks with a positive bank run index should experience an increase in the value of their assets that far exceeds the subsidy, while banks with a negative index should not.